 If you are traveling to Cancun or Riviera Maya, most likely you will be chilling at a beach or your resort pool.
 And if you are wondering what to pack for Cancun – here are your must haves for beach vacation.
 You can add 1-3 pieces for each, but if you are staying for longer, we recommend washing clothes rather then carrying tons of it.

-- Swimsuits – Of course!
-Whether you are at a resort pool or a cenote in Yucatan or chilling at Tulum beach, you need swimsuits.
+Swimsuits – Of course!
+Whether you are at a resort pool or a cenote in Yucatan or chilling at Tulum beach, you need bathing suits.
 Carry 1-3 swimwear

 What to wear in Mexico – Everyday